MetOffice/CDDS/docs/developer_documentation/coding_guidelines.md

 - Use the `.cfg` extension for configuration files, e.g. those read by configparser.

 ### Imports
-- Use absolute imports https://www.python.org/dev/peps/pep-0328/#rationale-for-absolute-imports as they are recommended by PEP 8.
+- Use [absolute imports](https://www.python.org/dev/peps/pep-0328/#rationale-for-absolute-imports) as they are recommended by PEP 8.
 Also, being able to tell immediately where the function comes from greatly improves code readability and comprehension (Readability Counts).
 Example:
-  - import my_package.my_subpackage.my_module and use the my_module.my_function syntax, e.g., import os; os.walk.
+  - `import my_package.my_subpackage.my_module` and use the `my_module.my_function syntax`, e.g., `import os; os.walk`.
-  - from my_package.my_subpackage.my_module import my_function and use my_function directly.
+  - `from my_package.my_subpackage.my_module import my_function` and use `my_function` directly.
-- group imports, with a blank line between each group, in the following order: standard library imports, related third party imports, local application/library specific imports [reference].
+- group imports, with a blank line between each group, in the following order: standard library imports, related third party imports, local application/library specific imports ([reference needed]()).
 - Within each import group (see above), order the imports alphabetically.
-- place module level "dunders" after the module docstring but before any import statements except `from __future__ imports` [reference].
+- place module level "dunders" after the module docstring but before any import statements except `from __future__ imports` ([reference needed]()).
-- Use the pattern `import numpy as np`
+- Use the pattern `import numpy as np`.

 ### Typing
-- Use https://docs.python.org/3/library/typing.html for adding type hints and annotations.
+- Use [typing](https://docs.python.org/3/library/typing.html) for adding type hints and annotations.
 - Use [mypy](https://mypy.readthedocs.io/en/stable/) for running static code analysis using aforementioned type hints.

 ### Docstrings

 !!! warning

+    Historically CDDS used several different doc string formats so there is a mix of styles.
+If in doubt use the same format as the module

-    Historically CDDS used the NumpyDoc format for all docstrings but as of 2022 the PEP-257 format was adopted.
+    as of 2022 the PEP-257 format was adopted.
     This means there is currently a mix of docstring formats used throughout the `CDDS` code.

-- Docstrings should now be written using https://docutils.sourceforge.io/rst.html as recommended by https://www.python.org/dev/peps/pep-0287/, and is rendered using Sphinx.
+- Docstrings should now be written using [reStructuredText](https://docutils.sourceforge.io/rst.html) as recommended by [pep 287](https://www.python.org/dev/peps/pep-0287/).
-- An detailed example of the reStructuredText style docstrings can be found here https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html
+- A detailed example of the reStructuredText style docstrings can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)
-    - Use double backticks `` around argument names so that they are rendered as code in the HTML produced by Sphinx
+    - Use double backticks `` around argument names
     - Use the appropriate substitutions for glossary terms.
-    - Make use of the docstring conventions http://www.python.org/dev/peps/pep-0257.
+    - Make use of the [docstring conventions](http://www.python.org/dev/peps/pep-0257).
-    - The docstring is a phrase ending in a period and prescribes the function or method's effect as a command, not as a description [reference].
+    - The docstring is a phrase ending in a period and prescribes the function or method's effect as a command, not as a description [reference needed]().
-- It is not necessary to write docstrings for non-public classes, methods and functions, see cdds/pylintrc and mip_convert/pylintrc.
+- It is not necessary to write docstrings for non-public classes, methods and functions, see `cdds/pylintrc` and `mip_convert/pylintrc`.
 (The maintenance overhead is reduced when refactoring non-public classes, methods and functions).

 Below is an example reStructuredText Docstring Example docstring incorporating all of the guidelines above.